Housing

 The issue is collecting a sufficient amount of federal taxes from mega-corporations and the 1,000, that's ONE THOUSAND BILLIONAIRES living in the USA.

-Federal housing can be funded by the IRS collecting a full 28% loophole-free corporate tax rate from large corporations with assets over $500 million, and by exacting a Billionaire Tax on U.S. billionaires.
+Federal housing can be funded by the IRS collecting a full 35% loophole-free corporate tax rate from large corporations with assets over $500 million, and by exacting a larger Billionaire Tax on U.S. billionaires.

 40% of Americans want to buy a home but can't afford the down payment.